adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Vincent Zhou
 China Advisor

-You have some special skills?
-You want to dive more deep into crypto and blockchain technology?
-You can code, design, market or connect?
-Please Join Us!
+Do you have some special skills?
+Do you want to dive deep into crypto and blockchain technology?
+Can you code, design, market or connect?
+Please join us!
 <table></table>

 ***